nobrefelipe/flutter_ui_toolkit/README.md

 ## `UIButton`

-This class provides a full customizable button.
+This widget provides a full customizable button.

 There are three kind of buttons you can choose from:
 ```